 2. Incorporate dynamic, sport-specific stretches.

-The importance of stretching before activity cannot be overlooked.
+The importance of stretching before an activity cannot be overlooked.
 Stretching can help to loosen and prepare the muscles for activity.
 There are two main types of stretching: static and dynamic stretching.

 - Static stretches are what you remember from high school gym class – holding a hamstring or quad stretch for 20 seconds, and then switching sides.
 If you research the topic, you’ll find many scholarly articles that debate the effectiveness of static stretching before activity and whether static stretches actually hinder performance.
 The consensus of many of the studies indicates that static stretches are best for use during cool down, to help improve range of motion and flexibility, and to help muscles relax.